Chapter 12: Unimodal Deities

 The uncertainty inherent in their activities and their lack of control means that connective deities would be agents with uncertain (but continuing) futures, rather than dictators of destinies.

 There could also be no hierarchy among connective deities, nor could games of power be played among them.
-Some connective deities may exert stronger influences than others (for a while, in some localities), but none would be authoritatively superior or subordinate to any other.
+Some connective deities could exert stronger influences than others (for a while, in some localities), but none would be authoritatively superior or subordinate to any other.
 Their influences would all be fully expressed and interfere with each other proportionally rather than a stronger eliminate a weaker.

 A connective deity could possibly be embodied in a connective like the wind, the sun, a fire, smoke, an ocean, a gaseous planet like Jupiter, or the entire universe, but not in anything having an architecture such as a stone, a book, a person, an animal, the moon or a rocky planet like Mars, nor any social institution.
 It could be symbolically represented by such objects but not embodied in them.
 Of course, it may not be embodied at all.